-Editor's note on July 31, 2014: This article has been corrected to note the General Conference referred the process for revising the Social Principles to another body.
-At this point, at the behest of the Connectional Table, the United Methodist Board of Church and Society is beginning consultations on the Social Principles.
+Editor's note on July 31, 2014: At this point, at the behest of the Connectional Table, the United Methodist Board of Church and Society is beginning consultations on the Social Principles.

 Here's a quick test of your United Methodist knowledge:

 - Would The United Methodist Church endorse a church-run bingo night?